-As you approach retirement, doing some estate planning—or revisiting the estate documents you already have in place—may not be at the top of your retirement to-do list.
-They should be, though.
+As you get older, doing some estate planning—or revisiting the estate documents you already have in place—may not be at the top of your to-do list.
+It should be, though.

 An estate plan can protect you if you become incapacitated and unable to make medical and financial decisions for yourself.
 A properly funded and managed trust can help ensure the money you saved won’t be frittered away by loved ones or seized by their creditors.
-Here are some estate planning basics for a well-rounded view of estate planning.
+Here are some estate planning basics:.

 Do Most People Take Advantage of Wills and Estate Planning?

 A 2019 survey from Caring.com found that 47% of respondents ages 55 to 64 don’t have estate planning documents, such as a will or living trust.
 Of those 65 and older, 32% don’t have one or both documents in place.